 The Imperial College model was not the only one to feature prominently in public policy.
 The Institute for Health Metrics and Evaluation (IHME) at the University of Washington released and frequently updated state-level estimates which garnered substantial attention.
 Its predictions contrasted markedly with (the most extreme) ones from Imperial College.
 Both sets of predictions turned out to be quite far off in important ways.
 This fact should not be surprising.
-There is, unavoidably, much uncertainty about key parameters early in an epidemic.
-It also takes longer to produce models that use frontier methods and incorporate data from multiple sources.
-Still, the models can be faulted for providing standard errors that did not accurately reflect the degree of uncertainty underlying the course of the epidemic.
+There is, unavoidably, much uncertainty about key parameters early in an epidemic.3 And it also takes longer to produce models that use frontier methods and incorporate data from multiple sources.